 - Roads and Car Parks

-- Kerb & Gutter and Traffic Island
+- Kerb & Gutter

 - Footpaths and Cycle ways

 - Bridges and Culverts

 - Road Furniture

-- Traffic Management Devices
+- Traffic Management Devices (including Traffic Islands)

-- Car Parks

 As indicated earlier, the Local Government Area has an extensive network of roads and associated assets.
 While Council maintains a large component of the road network, both the State and Federal Governments have a role to play in the management of roads within the Local Government Area.